blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Islamic Rules on War.md

 	- Also the man who killed the blind slave woman whom he had two children with for insulting Mohammed
 	- He allowed the tearing apart of Old Jewish woman Umm Qirfa and many more.
 (Duplicate in 3.)
 	- See Women and Children Section of 2.
+	- The Messenger ordered six men and four women to be assassinated.
+One of these women was Hind, who swore allegiance and became a Muslim. **Al-Tabari, Vol. 8, p.
+181**
 	- He had Asma bint Marwan and several female critics and poets killed.
 		- **'UMAYR B. 'ADIYY'S JOURNEY TO KILL 'ASMA' D. MARWAN**